HarryStevens/d3-geo-scale-bar/README.md

 <a name="scaleBar_label" href="#scaleBar_label">#</a> <i>scaleBar</i>.<b>label</b>([<i>label</i>]) [<>](https://github.com/HarryStevens/d3-geo-scale-bar/blob/master/src/geoScaleBar.js#L126 "Source")

 If a <i>label</i> string is specified, updates the text in the scale bar's label to the specified string.
 Defaults to the capitalized unit, e.g. "Kilometers".
-If *label* is not specified, returns the current label.
+If label is specified as <i>null</i>, removes the label.
+If <i>label</i> is not specified, returns the current label.

 <a name="scaleBar_labelAnchor" href="#scaleBar_labelAnchor">#</a> <i>scaleBar</i>.<b>labelAnchor</b>([<i>anchor</i>]) [<>](https://github.com/HarryStevens/d3-geo-scale-bar/blob/master/src/geoScaleBar.js#L126 "Source")